Balancing Mozambique’s natural beauty and natural resources.

 Filled with rich and extensive natural resources, Mozambique has enjoyed a growing economy based on agriculture, food and beverage processing, aluminum production, petroleum production, and chemical manufacturing.
-More than 75% of Mozambicans do small-scale farming.
+More than 75 percent of Mozambicans do small-scale farming.
 In 2012, large natural gas reserves were found, which could have a huge impact on the economy.
 Although its economy continues to grow, Mozambique remains one of the poorest countries in the world.

-The Mozambique government realizes actions speak louder than words and is undertaking large conservation efforts both on land and water.
+Mozambique’s government realizes actions speak louder than words and is undertaking large conservation efforts both on land and water.
 Mozambique is now committed to protecting areas like Quirimbas National Park, Bazaruto National Park, and Lake Niassa Reserve.
-In 2012, it also created the largest coastal/marine reserve in Africa with the Primeiras and Segundas (P&S) Archipelago Environmental Protection Area, an archipelago chain of 10 islands that feature some of Africa’s most flourishing marine life and coral reefs.
+In 2012, it also created the largest coastal/marine reserve in Africa with the Primeiras and Segundas Archipelago Environmental Protection Area, an archipelago chain of ten islands that feature some of Africa’s most flourishing marine life and coral reefs.